DavidLegg/Pyre/src/main/kotlin/gov/nasa/jpl/pyre/spark/README.md

 [//]: # (TODO: Polynomial resources?
 Unit awareness?)

+Finally, to help construct derived resources, many of the resource classes are equipped with monad structure.
+This gives us standard operators including `pure`, `map`, `apply`, and `bind`, which help us quickly and correctly define a derived resource.

+[//]: # (TODO: Write a md file just describing monads, in general and in this framework in particular.)

 ## Conditions and Reactions

 The last important concept introduced by Spark is "reactions".